UTSCC09/project-quizzify/README.md

 - **Deployment:** Docker, Heroku

 ### Top 5 Technical Challenges
-> Understand that a challenge is something new that you have to learn or figure out.
-Anything we have already covered in class cannot be considered as a challenge.
-Making the application work and deploying it is not a challenge but a project requirement.

 1. **Real-time Synchronization**: Utilize web sockets to ensure all participants see all actions at the same time (ex. questions/answers, updated leaderboards, real-time, timer) + handle effects of possible network latency
 2. **Scalability**: Ensure the web application can handle a large number of concurrent playing users, (notably large quiz sessions)
 3. **3rd-party Services**: Integrate 3rd party services such as Twilio SendGrid to send email notifications